daecks/myvagrantdev/README.md

 ### Features

-+ Based on Linux Mint 19.2 Vagrant box
++ Based on a Linux Mint 19.2 Vagrant box
 + Scripted installation of the following tools:
   + Ripgrep
   + fzf